 - liability.
 The asset valuation is dependent on the economy and the housing market and the current Covid-19 situation is a risk in this regard. - Brighter Futures for Children (BFfC) the Council's arms-length children's company has significant transformational change planned and its delivery also represents a risk. - 15.8.
 The Council has the potential to be impacted in a variety of ways, with the state of the national economy, particularly in the current Covid-19 environment, impacting on demand levels, income and funding available to be distributed through central government.
 As upper tier authorities across the country are finding changes in social care demand can create significant cost pressures arise within adults and children's social care budgets. - 15.9.
 The Council's Section 151 Officer is required under Section 25 of the Local Government Act to report to Council on the robustness of the estimates made for the purposes of the calculations of the budget and the adequacy of the proposed level of financial reserves.
-This report will be presented to Full Council on 23rd February 2021 alongside the final version of this report.
+This report appears elsewhere on this agenda.